2019 Tournament Rules

 - No fish will be weighed which has been kept on ice or is pale –gilled.

 - A penalty of .25 pounds will be assessed for any dead fish (EACH).
 Please try to keep your fish alive.
-If caught throwing a dead fish in a lake you will be disqualified from the tournament.
+If caught throwing a dead fish in a lake you will be disqualified from the tournament and it will not count towards the championship tournament.
 BLBC member and members guest will abide by state and federal laws.

 - Only 5 fish will be weighed per a team.
 Tournament officials have the right to inspect live wells before, during and after the tournament.